burlster1980/arupcodev060/content/arup-pages/services/digital-revamp/digital-asset-management.md

 	<div class="introduction">
 		<span>Digital</span>
 		<h1>Digital Asset Management</h1>
-		<p class="intro">As the physical and digital worlds converge, there are now powerful new ways to manage, operate and optimise your buildings and assets.
-Arup is at the forefront of developing the tools and platforms that make these new insights possible.</p>
+		<p class="intro">As the physical and digital worlds converge, there are powerful new ways to manage, operate and optimise your buildings and assets.
+Arup is at the forefront of developing the tools and platforms that make this possible.</p>
 		<a class="util-contact modal-trigger" href="#mainContact" onclick="globalContactClick('Will Cavendish - Director');">
             <div class="util-contact__pic-wrap">
                 <img class="util-contact__pic" src="https://www.arup.com/-/media/arup/images/people/w/450x450-will-cavendish-(002).jpg?gray=1&amp;mw=180&amp;hash=E8D2A897531FA5C8041284BF5B30BF0C" alt="Will Cavendish, Arup"/>